Ateneo de Manila University shooting

-On July 24, 2022, a mass shooting took place at the Ateneo de Manila University in Quezon City, Metro Manila, Philippines, leaving three people dead and three others injured, including the assailant.
+On July 24, 2022, a mass shooting took place at Ateneo de Manila University in Quezon City, Metro Manila, Philippines, leaving three people dead and three others injured, including the assailant.
 The attacker, identified as Chao-Tiao Yumol, successfully targeted former Mayor Rose Furigay of Lamitan, Basilan, who was at the university to attend her daughter's graduation.

 Background

 About an hour before the attack, a graduation ceremony was scheduled to be conducted for students of the Ateneo de Manila University School of Law.
 The perpetrator was able to enter the campus through a GrabTaxi with his weapons left unchecked despite the imposition of a gun ban as part of the heightened security for Philippine President Bongbong Marcos's State of the Nation Address the following day.
 He later blended with the crowd and waited for his target to appear.

 While homicide rates are high in the Philippines, mass shootings – particularly school shootings – are not common.
-However, politically-motivated crimes are prevalent.
+However, politically motivated crimes are prevalent.
 Federico Pascual Jr., a columnist at The Philippine Star, opined that "the Ateneo incident could be described as a mass shooting" but the Quezon City police said that the gunman "was targeting Furigay, with other victims presumably just collateral damage."

 Details

 Shooting

 At around 3:30 p.m.
 (UTC+08:00), on July 24, 2022, the gunman opened fire outside the university's Areté building, the venue for the graduation ceremony.
 Rosita Furigay was the main target of the perpetrator.
 She was killed along with a security guard, Jeneven Bandiala, who was attempting to thwart the gunman, and Victor George Capistrano, Furigay's executive assistant.
+Hannah Furigay, the former mayor's daughter who was among the graduating students, was injured.
+Julia Manabat, mother of another graduating student and a nurse, was also injured.
+The attacker was also wounded by a gunshot fired by security guards of the university.